aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 {{% /alert %}}

-Animations and transitions make slideshows more engaging and interesting—and they do the same thing for videos.
+Animations and transitions make slideshows more engaging and interesting — and they do the same thing for videos.
 Let's add another slide and transition to the code for the previous presentation:

 ```python
 import aspose.pydrawing as drawing